mikefowler/mikefowler.github.io/_posts/2013-10-08-neglect-your-job-sometimes.md

 A couple notes to close on that I won't offer any commentary on, because I think they speak on their own behalf.

 Last year a book titled ["The Top Five Regrets of the Dying"](http://www.inspirationandchai.com/Regrets-of-the-Dying.html) was released, written by an Australian nurse who spent many years tending to patients dying in palliative care.
-From her conversations over these years she distilled their departing remorses into five items, and one of these reads: **"I wish I had stayed in touch with my friends"**.
+From her conversations over these years she distilled their departing remorses into five items, and one of these reads: **“I wish I had stayed in touch with my friends”**.

-Chris McCandless, the subject of Jon Krakauer's non-fiction book "Into the Wild" and subsequently Sean Penn's partially fictionalized film of the same name, wrote the following line in his journal shortly before dying: **"Happiness only real when shared"**.
+Chris McCandless, the subject of Jon Krakauer's non-fiction book “Into the Wild” and subsequently Sean Penn's partially fictionalized film of the same name, wrote the following line in his journal shortly before dying: **“Happiness only real when shared”**.